The rank of variants of nilpotent pseudovarieties

-By Theorems \ref{PS MN} and Lemma \ref{\M}, the ranks of the pseudovarieties $\mathsf{MN}$ and $\mathsf{\M}$ are bounded, respectively, by $4$ and $3$.
-The existence of the semigroups $N_1$ and $F_{12}$ implies that the ranks of the pseudovarieties $\mathsf{MN}$ and $\mathsf{\M}$ are respectively, $4$ and $3$. \end{proof}
+By Theorem~\ref{PS MN} and Lemma~\ref{\M}, the ranks of the pseudovarieties $\mathsf{MN}$ and $\mathsf{\M}$ are bounded, respectively, by $4$ and $3$.
+The properties of the semigroups $N_1$ and $F_{12}$ stated above imply that the ranks of the pseudovarieties $\mathsf{MN}$ and $\mathsf{\M}$ are respectively, $4$ and $3$. \end{proof}